saasforge/open-source-saas-boilerpate/src/modules/fileUploader/Readme.md

 - **uploadOnSelection** - if true, the files should be uploaded immediatelly after selection.
 False by default
 - **defaultIcon** - fontawesom icon name (without "fa").
 If not specified, the component's default icon is used.
 - **showAlert** - if true show the component's alert.
 False by default.

+### Functions:
+- **filesBeenChanged** call this function to check if new files have been selected, returns true or false.
+- **upload** - call this function to initiate upload process.
+It returns an object {result: Bool, urls: Array}